cloudamqp/java-amqp-example/README.md

     :::term
     $ heroku addons:open scheduler

-The web console will allow you to specify the name of your scheduled process and the frequency with which you'd like it to run.
+The web console will allow you to specify the command to run for your scheduled process and the frequency with which you'd like it to run.